Clegg and Cameron pledge action on firms' tax avoidance

 "The reason our legislative system exists is to prevent death, injury or illness at work, protecting livelihoods in the process.

-"The problem identified by the government's own reviews is not the law, but rather, exaggerated fear of being sued, fed by aggressive marketing."'Army of accountants'
+"The problem identified by the government's own reviews is not the law, but rather, exaggerated fear of being sued, fed by aggressive marketing."

 In a BBC interview, Deputy Prime Minister Nick Clegg also raised the issue of tax avoidance - saying people were "rightly angered" by a "wealthy elite" who paid "an army of accountants" to avoid taxes.